Karmaz95/Snake_Apple/README.md

 * I am currently writing on [Patreon](https://www.patreon.com/Karol_Mazurek), where most articles are free to read—no account needed.
 The same goes for my pieces on the [AFINE blog](https://afine.com/blog/).
 * In 2024, I wrote only on [Medium](https://medium.com/@karol-mazurek).
 Those articles are paywalled, but thanks to [Monethic's](https://monethic.io/) sponsorship, you can find direct links in this repository.
 No Medium account is required.
 * If those links ever break, ping me on [social media](https://github.com/karmaz95#-social-media---contact) or [Patreon](https://www.patreon.com/Karol_Mazurek) for a fresh one.
 If you're feeling generous, the [Patron subscription](https://www.patreon.com/Karol_Mazurek/membership) gets you PDF versions of all the [Medium articles](https://www.patreon.com/Karol_Mazurek/shop/all-medium-articles-121970?source=storefront).
-* I've also been working on some exclusive content for my Elite Patrons—my "thank-you" to the folks who support me.
-I'm still building that out, but you can read more [about it here](https://www.patreon.com/collection/1529482).
+* I'm also working on [exclusive content](https://www.patreon.com/collection/1529482) for Elite Patrons—my "thank-you" to the folks who support me.
+These are marked with a `*`.
+It's a kind of self-paced academy for vulnerability researchers.
+Every month, you get a new guide with technical analyses of real vulnerabilities and methods to find them, along with video demos, custom tools, and practical homework.

 Each article directory contains three subdirectories:
 * `mac` - source code of macOS for references and copy of presentations.